garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Defining a research question or problem statement.md

 - Why should anyone care?

 Start with something general or simple (a comparison)
+#compsci345example
-- "is a smart watch better than a mechanical wri"
+- "is a smart watch better than a mechanical wrist watch?"
+- "is an Android phone better than an Iphone"
+- "is Ebay better than Freecycle?"
+Then be s